hypirion/fairbrook/doc/TUTORIAL.md

 worry, there aren't that many, and they are very easy to understand conceptually.
 This tutorial will first explain how to use the functions independently, and will then go into detail about how they can and were meant to be used together.
-Used alone, they can solve many common problems.
+Used alone, they can solve many common merge problems.
 Used together, they can solve more delicate merge tasks.

 ## Functions in Fairbrook

 ### `cond-fn`

 At some point you may need to merge two maps in your Clojure application, where some keys may or may not be within the map.
-As such, the obvious solution is of course to do a `merge`, and perform a specific merge of the values which may contain different data.
-Say we for instance have an internal "lunch-tracker", because our office is nice and cover our lunch-related expenses.
-A worker just put in the price paid along with the bill in the system through some interface.
+As such, the obvious solution is of course to do a `merge-with`, and perform a specific merge of the values which may contain different data.
+Say we for instance have an internal "lunch tracker" with Apache CouchDB as database, because our office is nice and cover our lunch related expenses.
+A worker just put in the price paid along with the bill in the system through some interface, and it is saved.

 At some time, the system gets three notifications about bills simultaneously, and delegates the work to three threads.
 For those not known to Apache CouchDB,